Negotiating a Franchise Agreement

 Contracts of Adhesion

-Franchising is intended to be a method of expansion focused on consistent, sustainable replication.
-Because of this, having each franchise operate under a different agreement is simply not efficient, and tends to create difficulties for the franchisor in managing their brand and their franchisee relationships.
-Even with franchise agreements that franchisors produce over an extended period of time, there is a commonality and significant changes from one agreement to the next are not all that common.
+Franchising is intended to be a method of business expansion focused on consistent, sustainable replication.
+Because of this, franchise owners prefer consistency in their contracts with franchisees.
+Significant changes from one agreement to the next are uncommon.

 Franchise agreements are often referred to as “adhesion contracts,” which basically means they are designed so that franchisors can enter into contracts with multiple individuals without tailoring changes in each instance.
-Adhesion contracts are common and not limited to franchising.
-The term generally refers to form agreements offered by one party to another where the bargaining power of the parties are not equal, and the use of the form agreement is economically efficient and appropriate under the circumstances.
+Adhesion contracts are not limited to franchising.

-Often, attorneys unfamiliar with franchising will spend hours reviewing franchise agreements detailing changes they feel are essential for their clients; then, the franchise discovers that the franchisor is reluctant to make any significant changes.
+Often, attorneys unfamiliar with franchising will spend hours reviewing franchise agreements detailing changes they feel are essential for their clients.
+Then, the franchisee discovers that the franchisor is reluctant to make any significant changes.
 Deals often fall apart because of inexperienced legal counsel, but changes to franchise agreements are possible.

 Even if your lawyer feels that the contract is “one-sided,” don’t expect many franchisors to make significant changes simply because you feel it is important.
 Franchising simply does not work that way.
 The agreement you are presented by the franchisor will generally be the agreement you will need to sign if you want to become a franchisee in their system.